chriswhitehouse/boris_bikes_too/README.md

 User Story:
   1. So that I can use a bike,

-    I'd like a docking station to release a bike.
+      I'd like a docking station to release a bike. :white_check_mark:

   2. So that I can use a good bike,
       I'd like to see if a bike is working
+      :white_check_mark:

   3. So I can return bikes I've hired
     I want to dock my bike at the docking station
   5. So that I am not confused and charged unnecessarily,